cloudify-cosmo/cloudify-rest-docs/README.md

 * Clone this repository.
 * Make sure you have `ruby` in your path with `bundler` installed (gem install bundler).
 * Install ruby-dev
-* Run `bundler install` for installing the necessary dependencies.
+* Run `bundler install` from the cloudify-rest-docs root for installing the necessary dependencies.

 # Running A Local Server